-Atlantic Shores proposes to conduct HRG and geotechnical surveys within the approximately 1,450,006-acre Survey Area.
-The Survey Area extends from the coastline out to a maximum distance of approximately 24 nautical miles (nm; 28 miles (mi); 44 kilometers (km))1.
-As depicted in Figure 1-1, the Survey Area generally spans from Long Island, New York to Atlantic City, New Jersey.
+Atlantic Shores proposes to conduct HRG and geotechnical surveys within the approximately 1,375,710-acre Survey Area.
+The Survey Area is located approximately 11 nautical miles (nm; 12 miles [mi]; 20 kilometers [km]) off the coast of New Jersey and New York and extends out to a maximum distance of approximately 40 nm (46 mi); 74 km)2.
+As depicted in Figure 1-1, the Survey Area generally spans from Sandy Hook Bay to Ocean City, New Jersey.

-1 1 nautical mile = 1.1508 miles; 1 mile = 1.609 kilometers
+1 No nearshore surveys are proposed as part of this application.
+Any potential nearshore activities were authorized under a separate IHA application issued in April 2022 for Atlantic Shores Offshore Wind.
+2 1 nautical mile = 1.1508 miles; 1 mile = 1.609 kilometers